*Update- 7/1/16- The price for V.ALRT had been reduced from the original $59.99 to $39.99.

 My Wish List for V.ALRT

-After reviewing medical alert systems for a few years now, I have this idea of what I think is the perfect system.
+After reviewing medical alert systems for a few years now, I have an idea of what I think is the perfect system.
 V.ALRT is great, and if they want my advice on V.ALRT 2.0, here is what I'm hoping for.

 - Un-tethered technology: While the statistics are impressive — Experts say that by 2017 50% of seniors will own smartphones.
 However, there are still those won't ever own one.
 Plus, I don't always carry my phone with me, especially in my home.